HGregersen/cse15l-lab-reports/week-1-lab-report.md

 * ![Image](catFArg.png)
 * I ran the commands in the /home directory.
 * I concatenated the README and Hello.java files in the /home/lecture1 directory and it returned the text contents of the files.
-* There were no errors.
+* The output is not an error.

 ***